-- Proof of exemption from taxation pursuant to Section 15-40 of the Property Tax Code - Projects that do not select a category which meets one of the prevailing wage exemptions will be asked if the project was completed on or before September 15, 2021.
-Those that answer yes will be required to upload proof of interconnection approval signed by the interconnecting utility on or before September 15, 2021 or other proof that construction was completed on or before September 15, 2021 in order to receive an exemption from the prevailing wage requirements. - Projects that do not qualify for any of the prevailing wage exemptions listed above will be required to certify the applicant has read and understands the following notice regarding wages paid for construction of the project:

-"Each project participating in the Adjustable Block Program and not subject to limited exceptions outlined in P.A.
+- Proof of exemption from taxation pursuant to Section 15-40 of the Property Tax Code - Projects that do not select a category which meets one of the prevailing wage exemptions will be asked if the projectconstruction was completed on or before September 15, 2021.
+Those that answer yes will be required to upload proof of interconnection approval signed by the interconnecting utility on or before September 15, 2021 or other proof that construction was completed on or before September 15, 2021 in order to receive an exemption from the prevailing wage requirements.
+The Prevailing Wage Act defines 'construction' to include maintenance, repair, assembly, or disassembly work performed on equipment. - Projects that do not qualify for any of the prevailing wage exemptions listed above will be required to certify the applicant has read and understands the following notice regarding wages paid for construction of the project: "Each project participating in the Adjustable Block Program and not subject to limited exceptions outlined in PA 102-0662 shall comply with the prevailing wage limited exceptions outlined in P.A.
 102-0662 shall comply with the prevailing wage requirements included in the Prevailing Wage Act (820 ILCS 130/1, et seq.).
 This requirement applies to the wages of laborers, mechanics, and other workers employed in construction activities for any project participating in the Adjustable Block Program, as herein defined.
 This work includes not only construction, but also any maintenance, repair, assembly, or disassembly work performed on equipment related to the project whether owned, leased, or rented by the applicant or project developer.
 The Approved Vendor shall ensure that any contractor or subcontractor performing work at the project facility has express notice of this requirement.
 The Approved Vendor shall require documentation and verification that all construction work performed at, in, or around the facility by the renewable energy credit delivery contract holder, its contractors, or its subcontractors relating to construction, maintenance, repair, assembly, or disassembly work is performed by employees receiving an amount equal to or greater than the general prevailing wage rate, as defined in Section 3 of the Prevailing Wage Act.
 Such documentation and verification includes, but is not limited to, the certified transcripts of payroll required to be filed with the Illinois Department of Labor.
 Additionally, the Approved Vendor shall ensure that notice of the local prevailing wage rates is posted at the work site or provided to workers in writing and that all contracts and subcontracts contain notice of application of the Prevailing Wage Act."